 8) Try breakfast for dinner!

 Egg dishes like omelets are fast and easy to cook.
 You can also throw in leftover veggies, meat or cheese to accomplish two tasks at once—you get dinner AND avoid wasting leftover food.
 You can also try making double your recipe and putting one in the fridge for a time-saving breakfast that’s ready to heat and eat!
+These protein-packed breakfast meals can make a great, fast dinner for a change of pace.

 9) Use convenience foods strategically!